-Gregg Whelan: Yeah, because we'd go from Base camp, no we’d go, we’d get to Base Camp in the warm up, on a sort of ‘normal’ performance of Everest.
-So we’d sort of do an hour before anybody arrives which we wanted people, we wanted to be you know, in the sort of first version, and the version we've done more times than the sort of ICA version, we wanted to be depleted as it begins, you know, to be not totally on top of one's game as a performer.
-You know that it would knock you off a bit because you were tired, or you know, and it's quite interesting how that actually does work, even though you might know a thing really well in terms of what the next hour is.
-But yeah, at the ICA we ran from Paddington, which was where, you know, if you come up from Devon it's where everybody from the southwest alights in London, it's the gateway.
-And we ran from Paddington Station to The Mall to the ICA as I sort of, we didn't tell anybody we were doing that we just turned up to start.
+GWh: Yeah, because we'd go from Base camp, we’d get to Base Camp in the warm up, on a ‘normal’ performance of Everest.
+So we’d do an hour before anybody arrives which we wanted people, in the first version, and the version we've done more times than the ICA version, we wanted to be depleted as it begins - you know, to be not totally on top of one's game as a performer.
+You know that it would knock you off a bit because you were tired, and it's quite interesting how that actually does work, even though you might know a thing really well in terms of what the next hour is.
+But yeah, at the ICA we ran from Paddington station to the Mall to the ICA - we didn't tell anybody we were doing that we just turned up to start.

-Gary Winters: It was July, and we had the mitts and the hats.
-I remember, did we get stopped by a policeman in Hyde Park?
+GWi: It was July, and we had the mitts and the hats, I remember Did we get stopped by a policeman in Hyde Park?

-Gregg Whelan: Maybe we did.
+GWh: Maybe we did.

-Gary Winters: We did, because we were this incongruous image.
+GWi: We did, because we were this incongruous image.

-Gregg Whelan: But then the mittens became a real central thing, right?
+GWh: But then the mittens became a real central thing, right?
 So we were trying to make the frames in the ICA still with mittens on.
 So these little screws and things, trying to put these things together.
-And then in the piece, you know, trying to in the end-on version of the piece, you're trying to do stuff, or even just turn the page is really really difficult and it was this idea, that sort of thing of like, that if you know, the sort of Everestness of it sort of inhibiting physical ability that you can.
-You know that it limits your ability to do the things you want to do, because it's you know, extreme altitude, etc. But I think it was also about you know, the thing that melan- that nostalgia does, or you know the effect, the sort of production somehow.
-But yeah, yeah.
+And then in the piece, in the end-on version of the piece, you're trying to do stuff, or even just turn the page is really, really difficult.
+It was this idea that the ‘Everestness’ of it was inhibiting physical ability.
+You know, that it limits your ability to do the things you want to do, because it's extreme altitude, etc. I think it was also about the thing that nostalgia does, or you know the effect, the sort of production somehow.